daviddahl/david-dahl/resume.md

 ##### Principal Software Engineer, AI Team & Greenhouse Innovation Team

+- Design and implementation of an AI Assistant service that product teams can easily leverage
-- Design and implementation of an internal `F5-GPT` chatbot, conversation persistence layer and vector query tools
+- Design and implementation of the internal `F5-GPT` chatbot, conversation persistence layer and vector query tools
 - `F5-GPT` is used by the entire enterprise
 - Design and build innovation tools that manage the flow of ideas that become software POCs
 - Engineering work and leadership on innovative software POCs